NIH Issues Advisory On Human Leptospirosis - UrduPoint

 Leptospirosis occurs worldwide but is more common in tropical and subtropical areas with high rainfall.

-In recent years, cases of human and animal leptospirosis have been reported in numerous countries in the middle East.
-However, sporadic cases are reported in Pakistan since past few years.
+In recent years, cases of human and animal Leptospirosis have been reported in numerous countries in the middle East.
+However, sporadic cases have been reported in Pakistan in the past few years.

 The disease is found mainly wherever humans come into contact with the urine of infected animals or a urine-polluted environment.